7 Promising Amnesia Romance Books

 4. Someone to Watch Over Me (Bow Street Runners)

-Someone to Watch Over Me is the first book in the series, which won RITA Award.
-The story follows Grant, who grew up in an orphanage and is now working as a street runner.
-One night he gets a call to investigate like a drowning victim.
-But when he gets there, he is surprised to learn that not only is the drowning victim alive, but it’s somebody that is very recognizable.
+Someone to Watch Over Me is the first book in the series, which won the RITA Award.
+The story follows Grant, who grew up in an orphanage and works as a street runner.
+One night, he gets a call to investigate like a drowning victim.
+But when he gets there, he is surprised to learn that not only is the drowning victim alive, but it’s somebody who is very recognizable.

 Victoria is a well-known woman of the night, and Grant picks her up and takes her back to his house with him.
 So when she comes the next morning, he realizes she doesn’t remember anything about who she is.
 She has no memories because she has amnesia.
 So, at first, Victoria is very upset, having to come to terms with everything he’s telling her about herself.

-I’m appalled at my previous self when she snubbed him when they also met in the past.
+I’m appalled at my previous self when she snubbed him when they also met.
 So Grant decides to tell her that she is his mistress since she doesn’t know anything.
 So that is the start of that book.
 Some secrets are revealed, and some truths come from the past.
 I loved the romance with an amnesia heroine and a supportive hero.
 Don’t miss it because every chapter has a mystery!

 Someone to Watch Over Me